FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

 CSPs that achieve the FedRAMP Ready designation are listed on [FedRAMP’s Marketplace](https://marketplace.fedramp.gov/products).
 Agencies use the FedRAMP Marketplace to research cloud services that meet their organizational requirements.
-If a CSP is interested in pursuing government clients, becoming FedRAMP Ready makes available valuable information about the service offering’s security for potential federal agency customers via the FedRAMP Marketplace.
+FedRAMP Ready makes valuable information about the service offering’s security available for potential federal agency customers via the FedRAMP Marketplace.

 Additionally, for CSPs who are considering whether or not to become FedRAMP